Cumulative effects of collision integral, strong magnetic field, and quasiparticle description on charge and heat transport in thermal QCD medium: Introduction

-The dispersion relation of a $i^{th}$ flavor of quark with absolute charge $|q_i|$ and mass $m_i$, in the presence of an external magnetic field, becomes modified as $\omega_{i,n}=\sqrt{p^2_L+2n|q_iB|+m^2_i}$, where the momentum along the longitudinal direction $(p_L)$ (with respect to the direction of magnetic field) and the momentum along the transverse direction ($p_T$) is expressed in terms of the Landau levels (n).
-In the strong magnetic field (SMF) limit ($|q_iB|>>T^2 $ and $|q_iB|>>m^2_i$), the charged particles can not jump to the higher Landau levels, (due to very high energy gap $\sim O(\sqrt{|q_iB|})$), so only the lowest Landau level (LLL) is populated.
-Since the momentum of charged particle along the longitudinal direction is much greater than the momentum along the transverse direction i.e. $p_L>>p_T$, an anisotropy develops in the momentum space.
-According to some recent observations, the medium is formed at the similar time scale of the production of strong magnetic field due to faster thermalization.
-Thus, the transport properties of the medium will also get affected due to presence of the strong magnetic field.
+In the strong magnetic field ($|q_iB|>>T^2 $ and $|q_iB|>>m^2_i$, where $q_i (m_i)$ is the electric charge (mass) of the $i$-th flavour), the dynamics of charged particles are constrained only in the lowest Landau levels, so the dispersion relation ($E=\sqrt{p_3^2+m_i^2}$, involves only the momentum ($p_3$) along the direction of magnetic field.
+Some recent observations \cite{Tuchin:AHEP2013'2013,Gursoy:PRC89'2014} indicates the similarity of the time scales between the formation of the locally equilibrated thermal QCD medium and the production of strong magnetic field, due to faster thermalization.
+Thus, the transport properties of the medium may be affected due to presence of the strong magnetic field.
 Electrical conductivity $(\sigma_{el})$, which is responsible for the generation of electric current due to Lenz's law plays a vital role in the study of the chiral magnetic effect \cite{Fukushima:PRD78'2008}.
-Apart from that $\sigma_{el}$ plays very crucial role as an input parameter in the phenomenological studies at RHIC and LHC such as emission rate of soft photons \cite{Kaputa:CUP'2006}.
-The effect of the magnetic field on the electrical conductivity has been previously studied using different approaches such as the dilute instanton-liquid model \cite{Nam:PRD86'2012}, the nonlinear electromagnetic currents \cite{Kharzeev:PPNP75'2014, Satow:PRD90'2014}, the diagrammatic method using real time formalism \cite{Hattori:PRD94'2016}, quenched SU(2) lattice gauge theory \cite{Buividovich:PRL105'2010}, axial Hall current \cite{Pu:PRD91'2015}, the effective fugacity approach \cite{Kurian:PRD96'2017}.
+Apart from that, $\sigma_{el}$ plays very crucial role as an input parameter in the phenomenological studies at RHIC and LHC, {\em such as} the emission rate of soft photons \cite{Kaputa:CUP'2006}.
+The effect of the magnetic field on the electrical conductivity has been previously studied using different approaches, {\em such as} the dilute instanton-liquid model \cite{Nam:PRD86'2012}, the nonlinear electromagnetic currents \cite{Kharzeev:PPNP75'2014, Satow:PRD90'2014}, the diagrammatic method using real time formalism \cite{Hattori:PRD94'2016}, quenched SU(2) lattice gauge theory \cite{Buividovich:PRL105'2010}, axial Hall current \cite{Pu:PRD91'2015}, the effective fugacity approach \cite{Kurian:PRD96'2017} etc.